Generalised anxiety disorder (GAD) is a long-term condition, but a number of different treatments can help.

 If you're prescribed a benzodiazepine, it will usually be diazepam.

-Although benzodiazepines are very effective in treating the symptoms of anxiety, they can't be used for long periods of time because they can become addictive if used for longer than 4 weeks.
+Although benzodiazepines are very effective in treating the symptoms of anxiety, they can't be used for long periods because they can become addictive if used for longer than 4 weeks.
 Benzodiazepines also start to lose their effectiveness after this time.

 For these reasons, you won't usually be prescribed benzodiazepines for any longer than 2 to 4 weeks at a time.